ga-group/comcat/tree+def.md

   - #### 2510  Livestock
     Domesticated animals raised in an agricultural setting to produce commodities such as food, fibre, and labour.
     - #### 251010  Cattle
-      Large domesticated ungulates of the species Bos taurus.
+      Large domesticated ungulates in the species Bos taurus.
     - #### 251015  Buffaloes
-      Domesticated animal of the species Bubalus bualis.
+      Domesticated animal in the species Bubalus bualis.
     - #### 251020  Sheep
-      Domesticated animal of the species Ovis aries.
+      Domesticated animal in the species Ovis aries.
     - #### 251025  Goats
-      Domesticated animal of the subspecies Capra aegagrus hircus.
+      Domesticated animal in the subspecies Capra aegagrus hircus.
     - #### 251030  Swine  (Pigs, Hogs)
-      Domesticated even-toed ungulate of the species Sus scrofa domesticus.
+      Domesticated even-toed ungulate in the species Sus scrofa domesticus.
     - #### 251040  Chickens
-      Domesticated animal of the subspecies Gallus gallus domesticus, a subspecies of the red junglefowl.
+      Domesticated animal in the subspecies Gallus gallus domesticus, a subspecies of the red junglefowl.
     - #### 251042  Turkeys
-      Domesticated aninmal of the species Meleagris gallopavo domesticus.
+      Domesticated aninmal in the species Meleagris gallopavo domesticus.
     - #### 251045  Ducks  (Mallards)
-      Domesticated animal of the subspecies Anas platyrhynchos domesticus.
+      Domesticated animal in the subspecies Anas platyrhynchos domesticus.
     - #### 251047  Geese
-      Domesticated animal of the species Anser anser domesticus or Anser cygnoides domesticus.
+      Domesticated animal in the species Anser anser domesticus or Anser cygnoides domesticus.
     - #### 251048  Pigeons
-      Domesticated bird of the subspecies Columba livia domestica.
+      Domesticated bird in the subspecies Columba livia domestica.
     - #### 251049  Other Birds
       Other birds, gamebirds, or domestic birds bred or hunted for consumption, such as quail, ostrich, Guinea fowl, etc.
     - #### 251050  Horses
-      Domesticated odd-toed, hoofed mammal of the species Equus ferus caballus.
+      Domesticated odd-toed, hoofed mammal in the species Equus ferus caballus.
-    - #### 251055  Asses
+    - #### 251055  Asses  (Donkey)
+      Domesticated hoofed mammal in the subspecies Equus africanus asinus
     - #### 251058  Mules
+      Domestic equine hybrid between a donkey and a horse, Equus africanus asinus x Equus ferus caballus
     - #### 251060  Camels
+      Even-toed ungulate in the genus Camelus that bears distinctive fatty deposits (humps) on its back.
     - #### 251069  Other Camelids
+      Any other animals in the family Camelidae.
     - #### 251070  Rabbits
+      Small mammals in the family Leporidae.
     - #### 251079  Other Rodents
+      Any other rodents of economic value.
     - #### 251090  Other Live Animals
+      Any other live animals.
     - #### 251095  Other Non-Food Live Animals
+      Any other live animals not kept for food.

-  - #### 2520  Animal Fats
+  - #### 2520  Animal Oils and Fats
+    Animal fats and oils are lipids derived from animals: oils are liquid at room temperature, and fats are solid.

-    - #### 252010  Fat of Cattle
+    - #### 252010  Fat of Cattle  (Beef Tallow)
+      Rendered beef fat.
     - #### 252015  Fat of Buffalo
+      Rendered fat of the buffalo.

-    - #### 252020  Fat of Sheep
+    - #### 252020  Fat of Sheep  (Mutton Tallow)
+      Rendered mutton fat.
     - #### 252025  Fat of Goats
+      Rendered fatty tissue of a goat.

-    - #### 252030  Fat of Pigs
+    - #### 252030  Fat of Pigs  (Lard)
+      Rendered fatty tissue of a pig.
     - #### 252040  Fat of Poultry
+      Rendered fat of, typically, waterfowl, e.g. ducks and geese.
     - #### 252060  Fat of Camels
+      Rendered hump of a camel.
     - #### 252069  Fat of Other Camelids
+      Rendering of fatty tissue of any other member of Camelidae.
+    - #### 252080  Oil of Oily Fish
+      Rendered tissue of oily fish, e.g. tuna or salmon.
     - #### 252090  Other Animal Fats
+      Rendering of fatty tissue of any other animal.
   - #### 2530  Food from Slaughtered Animals
     Edible products from slaughtered animals, such as meat, offal, and bones, excluding edible or inedible products used as material, e.g. skins and hides.
     - #### 253010  Meat of Cattle  (Beef)